jmiettinen/wikilinks/README.md

 - [ ] Rewrite command line option handling with argparse4j or Kotlin-argparser
 - [ ] Move Wikipedia XML -> serialization format to another main
 - [ ] Write web interface for querying routes and available articles
+- [ ] Port to Bazel or similar build system